Helping the Diabetes Community in Ukraine

 Connect Solidarity (IDF)

 Connect Solidarity (IDF) is a new effort through the International Diabetes Federation to support people living with diabetes in Ukraine and those who had to flee their country.
-“Your monetary donation will support the delivery of medical supplies as well as the work of IDF Europe’s Member Associations providing assistance to PwD affected by the conflict, in and outside of Ukraine.”
+“Your monetary donation will support the delivery of medical supplies as well as the work of IDF Europe’s Member Associations providing assistance to person with diabetes (PwD) affected by the conflict, in and outside of Ukraine.”

 Spare a Rose for Ukraine